ShumailAhmed123/Heuristics-TSP/README.md

 ### To which problems could it be applied?
 The problem in which I used this algorithm is the following:

-Suppose you have several points on a map, and each point is separated from the other ones a distance, different from each point.
-We can built a matrix of distances, from each point to the rest of them.
-Now suppose that this points on the map are locations within a city, and that the problem is to visit every point starting for the first one, without repeating anyone, and returning to the original location at the end.
+Suppose you have several locations in a city, being each one separated from the other ones a known distance, different from each location.
+We can built a distances matrix to store all the distances between any pair of points.
+Now suppose that we want to visit every different location starting at a specific point, without repeating any of the locations, and returning to the starting point at the end (completing a cycle).
 This problem is called "Travelling Salesman Problem" for obvious reasons.

 ### Special considerations:
 * It is important to recall that the the distance A-B could be different from the distance B-A (imagine a one-way street, going in one direction is shorter that the opposite).